Type

 Idea Development

-Initial Idea of “comfort rim” waste bin.
+Initial Idea of “Comfort Rim” waste bin.

 A silicon rim to dump & bang plates with one hand.

-Different orientations for a sound structure.
+Different leg orientations for a sound structure.

 Although the project was developed and tested within a college cafeteria context, the formation of sustainable habits begins at an early age.